-John Legend, Andrew Lloyd Webber, Tim Rice become EGOT winners
+John Legend becomes first black man to earn four major American entertainment awards - EGOT

 He was the subject of a Grammy Awards tribute, and winter Olympic fans would have noticed Lloyd Webber soundtracks for several skaters.

-Jesus Christ Superstar Live In Concert beat out the telecasts of the Grammys, Oscars and Golden Globe, as well as the benefit show Night of Too Many Stars on HBO.
+Jesus Christ Superstar Live In Concert beat out the telecasts of the Grammys, Oscars and Golden Globe, as well as the benefit show Night of Too Many Stars.